 - If you have Medicare: You can't switch to Marketplace insurance, supplement your coverage with a Marketplace plan, or buy a Marketplace dental plan.
 Learn about Medicare and the Marketplace.

 3. What you pay for insurance depends on your income

 Your savings depend on your expected household income for the year.

 Get a quick idea if you'll save.
 Based on your income estimate, we'll tell you if you qualify for:

-A health insurance plan with savings
+A health insurance plan with savings based on your income

-Medicaid and the Children’s Health Insurance Program (CHIP)
+Medicaid or the Children’s Health Insurance Program (CHIP)